 I feel like you’ve bamboozled me.
 Like Rakim said, “You thought I was a donut; you tried to glaze me.”
 But like Cube said, “I ain’t the one, the one who gets played like a poot butt, see I’m from the streets, so I know what’s up” with a real party.
 There are two problems (unless you count the fact that I’m socially awkward) that I see — definitions and expectations.
 Tina’s definition: a party is a pleasurable social gathering where there is dance-grade music, lots of sweaty gyrations and arm movements, and generous smiles, unless you’re in a stone cold groove, then the mean mug is totally acceptable.
 Most of all, there is limited conversation unless you’re talking shit or unless you haven’t seen your man one hundred grand (look it up cuz I’m venting, not teaching) in a long time then y’all might kick the willy bo-bos for an extended period of time.

 I know it sounds rude, but my inner Luther has escaped on this first day of winter break where I actually have time to think, reflect, dance (which I did all alone in my bedroom this morning), and write.
 So, let Luther, I mean, let me tell you how I feel about your disrespectful misuse of the word “party” and the party itself.
 First, your use of the word “party,” though it holds up in the dictionary (but who’d ever want to attend a dictionary party), is a horrible misnomer.
-What you have going on in it’s best version is more like a get-together, a cozy, lively gathering, a glorified book club, a kick back or a hip philosophy conference in Champaign, IL.
+What you have going on in its best version is more like a get-together, a cozy, lively gathering, a glorified book club, a kick back or a hip philosophy conference.
 And that’s cool, but say that.
-Don’t say “party” because in its worst form, what you really have can be categorized as a jazz-laden wallflower support group, a prattle fest, a committee meeting with booze, or a poly sci conference in Springfield (discussing Trump will never put me in a party mood).
+Don’t say “party” because in its worst form, what you really have can be categorized as a jazz-laden wallflower support group, a prattle fest, a committee meeting with booze, or a poly sci conference (discussing Trump will never put me in a party mood).
 And it has an impact on me, on your girl.
 It’s painful.
 All of this relentless gabbing, pontification and questioning feels like a purgatorial investigation, so I’m forced to keep chewing so I don’t have to talk much or I constantly sneak away to the bathroom for a quiet reprieve.

 And here’s where I insert: It’s not you, it’s me.
 Seriously, don’t be sad and try not to be too offended if you’ve sent me an invite and I actually came.
 It’s hard not to be offended with Luther-esque honesty, I know.
 But we can’t solve the problem if we can’t acknowledge it, now can we?
-These standard work parties are soul-crushing (and I see it on the faces of other introverts across the room and it’s like we need an impromptu support group of our own but we don’t want to have to talk to each other to do it).
+These standard work parties are soul-crushing (and I see it on the faces of other introverts across the room and it’s like we need an impromptu support group of our own, but we don’t want to have to talk to each other to do it).
 This type of “party” (which I refuse to take out of quotes because it isn’t really a party as this whole diatribe has tried to get you to understand) takes so much work and it exhausts me way more than grading essays at the end of the semester or dancing until 4am ever could.
 I actually enjoy the latter type of exhaustion.
 If you really want to get to know me or spend time in my head, read my writing, invite me for a one-on-one thingy (notice I didn’t use the “p” word), come over for Kwanzaa or let your body do the talking on that dance floor.
-I’ll open up and show you who I really am, drenched in sweat and a trance-like elation.
+I’ll open up and show you who I really am, drenched in sweat and trance-like elation.
 We’ll have fun, unless you hate to dance like I hate confabulation.
 Let a DJ save our lives.
 And together, let’s save the life and legacy of the party.
 Now, for real, where the party at?